ShivanKaul/star-spec/draft-dss-star.md

 ## Randomness sampling

 The randomness `rand` sampled for each message MUST be a deterministic function of the measurement.
 Either the client MAY sample the randomness directly by computing a randomness extractor over their measurement, or they MAY sample it as the output of an exchange with a separate server that implements a partially oblivious pseudorandom function protocol {{!OPRF=I-D.irtf-cfrg-voprf}}}.
-We discuss both cases more throughly in {{sec-randomness-sampling}}.
+We discuss both cases more thoroughly in {{sec-randomness-sampling}}.

 ## Measurement Encryption